-If you have questions regarding a pooled special needs trust, or any other special needs planning issues, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding a pooled special needs trust, or any other special needs planning issues, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018